 Drones can help improve warehouse safety, reducing the need for workers to operate at height and use hazardous machinery such as forklifts.
 Rather than requiring workers to reach items that are stored high up, the drone can be used to access them instead.

 Drones can hover and fly autonomously.
 So, using software-based drones, it is possible to automate warehousing tasks, such as scanning of pallet barcode labels and reconciling that data against WMS/ERP inventory records.
 This improves productivity and accuracy, removing the need for human input in the process.

-In addition to this, drones can also be used to gather video and image data, which can be analysed to enable faster operational decisions, as well as also providing valuable information during year-end audits.
+In addition to this, drones can also be used to gather image data from each pallet position, which can be analysed to enable faster operational decisions, as well as also providing valuable information during year-end audits.

 Drones can be used in several warehouse management applications, including:

 This is the most common use of drones in warehousing.

 Drones can be used to safely carry out inventory counts in warehouses.
 Their application is used, but not limited to:

 When inventories are carried out and managed manually, teams must walk round the warehouse, scanning and counting items.
 The process can be slow, labour-intensive, dangerous, expensive, and prone to inaccuracies.

 Autonomous drones for inventory management, on the other hand, can increase inventory accuracy, while reducing labour costs and minimising health and safety risks amongst the workforce.
 Drone inventory is 3x faster and 3x more cost effective than manual counts.